bobho90/batmon/README.md

 Below are the defaults:

-Log Location : ./logs/batmon.log
+- Log Location : ./logs/batmon.log
-Log Rotation Count: 5
+- Log Rotation Count: 5
-Max Size: 10 MB
+- Max Size: 10MB
-Log Level : DEBUG
+- Log Level : DEBUG

 You can modify the log configurations in ./conf/logging.ini